follmann/favicon_maker/README.md

 Tired of creating a gazillion different favicons to satisfy all kinds of devices and resolutions in different file formats?

 I know I was, so I created FaviconMaker to ease the tedious process of creating multiple versions of your favicon.
 The basic idea is to have a template image file as source for all the different sizes and or formats (png/ico).
-From v1.x on it is possible to use multiple template files
+From v1.x on it is possible to use multiple template files.

 ## Installation
 Using Bundler